Azure/MS-AMP/README.md

 A runnable, comprehensive MNIST example demonstrating good practices can be found [here](./examples).
 For more examples, please go to [MS-AMP-Examples](https://github.com/Azure/MS-AMP-Examples).

-Recognized optimizers are torch.optim.Adam and torch.optim.AdamW.
+### Optimization Level

-Recognized opt_levels are "O1" and "O2".
+Currently MS-AMP supports two optimization levels: O1 and O2.
 Try both, and see what gives the best speedup and accuracy for your model.

 - O1: We found that directly transitioning weight gradients from FP32 to FP8 in the Transformer Engine leads to a decrease in accuracy.
 However, this issue is resolved in O1 through the implementation of FP8 for weight gradients and AllReduce communication.
 This optimization also has the added benefits of saving GPU memory and reducing communication bandwidth.

 - O2: From O1 to O2, our main focus is on enabling the use of low-bit data formats for auxiliary tensors in the Adam/AdamW optimizer without any loss in accuracy.
 Specifically, we are able to maintain accuracy by representing the first-order optimizer state in FP8 and the second-order state in FP16.
 This optimization has the potential to save up to 62.5% of GPU memory for the optimizer when the model size is particularly large.

-Here here details of different MS-AMP optimization levels:
+Here are details of different MS-AMP optimization levels:
 | Optimization Level  | Computation(GEMM) | Comm  | Weight | Weight Gradient | Optimizer States |
 | ------------------- | -----------       | ----- | ------ | --------------- | ---------------- |
 | FP16 AMP            | FP16              | FP32  | FP32   | FP32            | FP32+FP32        |